Arctic T-SLIP

 Landslides are a massive disturbance in terrestrial ecosystems—but along coastlines, the movement of tons of rock and soil into the water can generate tsunamis, posing life-threatening risks to nearby communities.
 Unfortunately, thawing permafrost and glacial melt have increased the potential for these types of dangerous events.

-Arctic T-SLIP aims to bring together experts from academia, government agencies, and local communities to increase our understanding and preparedness of landslide-generated tsunamis in regions affected by thawing permafrost and/or melting glaciers.
+Arctic T-SLIP brings together experts from academia, government agencies, and local communities to increase our understanding and preparedness of landslide-generated tsunamis in regions affected by thawing permafrost and/or melting glaciers.
+It is our mission to:

 The partnership evolved from a group of scientists discovering the large unstable slope in Barry Arm, Prince William Sound, Alaska in the spring of 2020.
 The discovery spurred the federal government to fund investigations into the hazard by increasing the USGS’ national landslide program funds.
 The State of Alaska also established a monitoring program and a website to inform and update the public.